-Close to 1 million people attempt to end their life each year but—thankfully—not all succeed.
+Close to one million people attempt to end their life each year, but—thankfully—not all succeed.
 We don’t always have the opportunity to hear from survivors as it can be difficult to relive the memories and, for some, embarrassing to discuss.

-We’re sharing a story about survival, because we believe stories like Elaina’s can open the door to discussions on mental health and suicide prevention.
+We’re sharing this story of survival because we believe stories like Elaina’s can open the door to discussions on mental health and suicide prevention.

 Elaina stepped out of the tub, slipped into a robe, and wrapped a towel around her wet hair.
-She opened the cabinet where rows of various amber-colored bottles stared back at her.
+She opened the cabinet where rows of amber-colored bottles stared back at her.
 Rather than count out the usual afternoon dose of meds, she meticulously took four pills from fifteen bottles—60 capsules in all.
-Effortlessly, she chased the pills down with a room temperature glass of apple juice her kindergartener left on the bathroom counter.
+Effortlessly, she chased the pills down with a room-temperature glass of apple juice her kindergartener had left on the bathroom counter.
 Her plan was simple: end the years of torturous pain and medical enigmas that left her bedridden.
-Elaina could no longer care for her children, she felt like a burden to her husband, and endless parades through doctors’ offices had grown old and fruitless.
+She felt as though she could no longer care for her children, she felt like a burden to her husband, and endless parades through doctors’ offices had grown old and fruitless.

 But the sound of her sister’s voice that fateful day was not from a long-ago memory.
 Nancy was walking into Elaina’s home that afternoon because she just had a feeling her sister wasn’t okay—and she was right.
 Elaina was moments from death by overdose.

-Mental health and wellness are within reach for those who feel like the noise to end it all is too great to overcome.
+Mental health and wellness are within reach for those who feel hope is too far out of reach.
 Valley Oaks knows that providing alternatives to suicidal thoughts and tendencies can be a game-changer for patients.
-Let us help you make new connections to what matters most: embracing one more day to share your story of survival so someone else might live.
+Let us help you embrace one more day so you may share your story of survival so someone else might live.

 The names in this story have been changed to protect privacy and anonymity.